Skip to main content

 Error handling & best practices

-• Validate pairs: Regularly call GET /conversion/pairs so your UI only exposes supported routes.
+• Validate pairs before quoting: Use GET /conversion/pairs so your UI only exposes routes that are currently supported.

 Quick reference